 - Run the Procedures Not Attached to Insurance Claims report.
 From the Office Manager, click Reports > Ledger > Procedures Not Attached to Insurance Claims.
 Leave the patient and provider options set to All so that Dentrix looks for all procedures within the date range you specify.
 Click OK.

 - Create and send claims as needed.
 Look at the list of procedures and decide which ones should be sent to insurance.
 One by one, open the Ledger for each patient on the list and create claims for the procedures as necessary.

 - Mark procedures that shouldn’t be billed to insurance in the future.
 If there are procedures that should not be sent to insurance, mark them that way in Dentrix to keep them from appearing on this list in the future.
 If it’s a one-time, patient-specific reason, open the procedure in the patient’s Ledger and check Do Not Bill to Insurance.
 If this procedure should never be billed to insurance, open that procedure in the Procedure Code Editor (Office Manager > Maintenance > Practice Setup > Procedure Code Setup) and check Do Not Bill to Insurance.

 Click here to learn more about the Procedures Not Attached to Insurance Claims report.

-Finding Claims that Haven’t Been Sent to Insurance
+Finding Claims that Haven’t Been Processed By Insurance

 We all know that sometimes claims slip through the cracks and don’t get submitted, and running the Insurance Claims to Process report is the easiest way to catch them.
 This report will identify all insurance claims that have been created in the Ledger but not sent to the Batch Processor, or printed, or sent electronically through eClaims.
 (Note: the report will not show you claims that have been deleted.)
 To find claims that haven’t been sent to insurance: